Grohden/grTree/README.md

 # GrTree

-A simple tree writen in angular.
+A simple tree written in angular.

 ## Setup

-A simple `npm install` should install all dev and non dev dependencies.
+A simple `npm install` should install all dev and non dev dependencies and generate all needed sources at `./build` folder.

-Then you need to run the following **if you do not have these globally installed**:

-* `npm link gulp` - links gulp to the current directory

-Then you can run `gulp` to generate the sources at `./build` folder.
-The last step is just run `npm start` :D, then you get a nice simple angularJS Tree.
+Then you can run `npm start` and start to develop :D

 ## TODO